Moquent/Moquent/README.md

 <img align="center" alt="Contact Moquent" src="https://discord.c99.nl/widget/theme-3/306759697812160513.png" />

 <div align="center">
 Hello!
-I'm Moquent, an aspiring 16 year old guy with love for programming and self taught knowledge about it.
-I mainly implement programming languages like JavaScript, Python-3, Java, C++, React and have good knowledge about the Linux distro terminals.  <br />
+I'm Moquent, an aspiring 16 year old guy with love for programming and self taught knowledge about it.<br />

   <br>

-I've developed a music bot for Discord, [Uzox](http://uzox.tech/) which has amazing features like making personal playlists, integrating music related platforms like Spotify and Last.fm, with more coming soon.
+Check out [Uzox](http://uzox.tech/) a Discord music bot which has amazing features like making personal playlists, integrating music related platforms like Spotify and Last.fm, with more coming soon.

   </br>